Lightlife: History

 Lightlife was founded in Greenfield, Massachusetts by Michael Cohen and Chia Collins in 1979 before relocating to Turner Falls, Massachusetts, in 1998.
 It was first founded as Tempeh Works in an old, converted car wash and officially became Lightlife in 1984 and tempeh was its main product.
 Chia Collins, the President, on founding the company stated, "We were just two hippies in 1970s.
 We did not plan on building this size of a company...We were just into vegetarian eating, the wonders of the soybean, and we started out with tempeh."
 They expanded their products to include plant-based meat alternatives, including now discontinued items Tofu Pups, Fakin Bacon, and Phoney Bologna.
 These were later revamped to Smart Sausage, Smart Bacon, and Smart Deli respectively with new recipes.
 They also created the popular Gimmie Lean Sausage, the name being a play on the Jimmy Dean sausage.

 In the summer of 2000, ConAgra Foods acquired LightLife Foods, which was generating about $25 million in annual revenue at the time.
 The sale was made due to the changing landscape of the natural foods industry; competitors were purchased by Kellogg's and Kraft Foods, and a small independently owned company would not be able to compete with such huge food conglomerates.
 In an effort to keep the company engaged in the community, Michael Cohen, Lightlife's CEO at the time, said, "The deal calls for Lightlife to remain at its new facility in the Turners Falls section of Montague [Massachusetts], to retain its 145 employees, and to preserve Lightlife’s social mission," indicating the company's dedication to social consciousness, especially regarding its local community.

-Although in 2010 ConAgra dissolved the administrative jobs and moved them to its Omaha headquarters, by 2013, it was still one of the area's largest employers.
+In 2010, ConAgra dissolved the administrative jobs and moved them to its Omaha headquarters, by 2013, it was still one of the area's largest employers.
 They remain involved in the local rural community donating to the Green River Festival, the Greenfield Triathlon, and most recently Monte's March, an annual stunt that raises money for the Food Bank before thanksgiving.

 Brynwood Partners acquired the company, which had roughly 90 employees at the time, from ConAgra Foods in September 2013.
 In 2017, Maple Leaf Foods bought Lightlife Foods for $140 million plus related costs.
 In 2019, LightLife introduced a plant-based burger produced with pea protein, garlic powder and beet powder for color.
 Lightlife Foods launched its plant-based burger in foodservice before bringing it to retail stores.
 Known for making products from soy protein and tempeh, the Lightlife Plant-Based Burger was instead developed with pea protein, coconut oil, and beet powder because pea protein provided a meatier texture than soy protein.
 Competitor Beyond Meat also uses pea protein in its plant-based burger.